home

 813

-The 813 is a American design and is a high voltage, low current beam tetrode.
+The 813 is an RCA design.
+It is a high voltage, low current beam tetrode.
 This exhibit was made in Canada and is badged Marconi.

 The valve base would be mounted on spacers so that a blower could be fitted under the chassis and a stream of forced air cooling would pass over the envelope.